Countable Additivity, Idealisation, and Conceptual Realism

+Countable Additivity, Idealisation, and Conceptual Realism

-This paper is concerned with the issue of finite versus countable additivity in Bayesian probability and decision Theory -- Savage's theory of subjective expected utility and personal probability in particular.
-I show that Savage's reason for not requiring countable additivity is inconclusive.
-The assessment leads to an analysis of different highly idealized assumptions and some higher mathematics involved in Savage's theory, where I argue that a healthy dose of, what I call, conceptual realism is often helpful in understanding the interpretational value of sophisticated mathematical structures employed in applied sciences like Bayesian decision theory.
+This paper addresses the issue of finite versus countable additivity in Bayesian probability and decision Theory -- Savage's theory of subjective expected utility and personal probability in particular.
+I show that Savage's reason for not requiring countable additivity in his theory is inconclusive.
+The assessment leads to an analysis of various highly idealized assumptions commonly involved in Bayesian theory, where I argue that a healthy dose of, what I call, conceptual realism is often helpful in understanding the interpretational value of sophisticated mathematical structures employed in applied sciences like decision theory.
 In the last part, I introduce countable additivity into Savage's theory and explore some properties in relation to other axioms of the system.